Neil Laughton: 2007

 In 2007 Laughton returned to Everest with Bear Grylls as Team Leader of "Mission Everest".
-This record-setting parajet paramotor flight eventually reached an altitude of 8991.6 m flying higher than all the Himalayan peaks and raised £1 million for the charity Global Angels.
+This record-setting parajet paramotor flight eventually reached an altitude of 8991.6 m flying higher than all the Himalayan peaks and the mission raised $1 million for the charity Global Angels.

 2015

 During an expedition to set the record for the World's Highest Dinner Party, Laughton and his team are on the north side of Everest in Tibet at an altitude of 6400 m during the devastating earthquake of 2015.
 The record attempt is abandoned as the team successfully descend from high altitude to help with the rescue efforts.

 2018

 Laughton returns again with a team to the north side of Everest and successfully host the World's Highest black tie dinner party on Mt Everest at an altitude of 7056 m on 30 April 2018 as recognised by Guinness World Records.
-This expedition raised over £100,000 for the charity Community Action Nepal.
+The three-course dinner was specially created by chef Sat Bains who was a member of the original expedition team in 2015.
+This expedition raised over £100,000 for charity.